alinapetukhova/FuzzyM/README.md

 ## Requirements

-To see an FuzzyM package in action follow the instructions in the README and see the examples in the "examles" folder.
+To see an 'FuzzyM' package in action follow the instructions in the README and see the examples in the "examles" folder.

 ## Installation